-How our audit addressed the key audit matter

-Our audit work included, but was not restricted to, the following:

-- We obtained evidence that the Group has valid rights to explore in the areas represented by the capitalised exploration and evaluation expenditures by obtaining valid contracts giving the Group rights to explore, for a sample of capitalised exploration costs. - With respect to Lulo JV, we confirmed the validity of the Mineral Investment Contract (license) and obtained evidence that the Group retains exploration rights during the renewal process, including a letter from the Angolan Ministry of Mineral Resources confirming the extension. - We enquired with management and reviewed budgets to ensure that substantive expenditure on further exploration for and evaluation of the mineral resources in the Group's area of interest were planned. - We inspected a sample of capitalised costs, ensuring they are directly related to exploration activities, and recalculated amounts for accuracy. - We examined recent ASX announcements for exploration reports and geological studies, confirming that positive results and support continued exploration. - We enquired with management, reviewed announcements made and reviewed minutes of directors' meetings to ensure that the company had not decided to discontinue activities in any of its areas of interest. - We evaluated the reasonableness of management's assumptions about the likelihood of MIC renewal, the economic potential of discovered resources, and the justification for continued exploration investment, comparing these assumptions with historical results and industry data. - We enquired with management to ensure that the Group had not decided to proceed with development of a specific area of interest, yet the carrying amount of the exploration and evaluation asset was unlikely to be recovered in full from successful development or sale.
+Refer to Note 10 Property Plant and Equipment Key Audit Matter How our audit addressed the key audit matter At 31 December 2024, the Group has significant capitalised exploration and evaluation expenditure, including US\$36.3 million relating to the Lulo Kimberlite Venture ("Lulo JV").
+This expenditure represents a significant asset and is subject to assessment under AASB 6 Exploration for and Evaluation of Mineral Resources to determine whether it is recoverable.
+The recoverability of these capitalised costs is contingent on several factors, including the Group's decision to exploit the lease or successfully recover the asset through sale.
+Given that the Lulo JV's Mineral Investment Contract (MIC) expired in May 2024, but was subsequently extended while a new MIC is being finalised, the potential for impairment was an area of significant audit focus.
+The future recoverability of the capitalised expenditure is dependent on various factors, such as the renewal of the MIC, future exploration results, and the potential for commercial viability of the discovered resources.
+Our audit work included, but was not restricted to, the following: We obtained evidence that the Group has valid rights to explore in the areas represented by the capitalised exploration and evaluation expenditures by obtaining valid contracts giving the Group rights to explore, for a sample of capitalised exploration costs.
+With respect to Lulo JV, we confirmed the validity of the Mineral Investment Contract (license) and obtained evidence that the Group retains exploration rights during the renewal process, including a letter from the Angolan Ministry of Mineral Resources confirming the extension.
+We enquired with management and reviewed budgets to ensure that substantive expenditure on further exploration for and evaluation of the mineral resources in the Group's area of interest were planned.
+We inspected a sample of capitalised costs, ensuring they are directly related to exploration activities, and recalculated amounts for accuracy.
+We examined recent ASX announcements for exploration reports and geological studies, confirming that positive results and support continued.
+The Group capitalises exploration and evaluation expenditure in line with AASB 6 Exploration for and Evaluation of Mineral Resources.
+The assessment of each asset's future viability requires significant judgement.
+There is a risk that amounts are capitalised which no longer meet the recognition criteria of AASB 6. exploration.
+We enquired with management, reviewed announcements made and reviewed minutes or directors' meetings to ensure that the company had not decided to discontinue activities in any of its areas of interest.
+We evaluated the reasonableness of management's assumptions about the likelihood of MIC renewal, the economic potential of discovered resources, and the justification for continued exploration investment comparing these assumptions with historical results and industry data.
+We enquired with management to ensure that the Group had not decided to proceed with development of a specific area of interest, yet the carrying amount of the exploration and evaluation asset was unlikely to be recovered in full from successful development of sale.